aicaeus0203/aicaeus0203/README.md

 - 👋 Hi, I’m Andrius, also known as @aicaeus0203
-- 🌱 I’m currently learning front end web development, eventually full stack.
+- 🌱 I’m currently dabbling in cloud computing using Python and AWS.
 - 📫 You can reach me on my email off.andrius@gmail.com

 <!---